Permission System

 Ownership

 The simplest check: owners always have full access to their own resources.
+The tenant is treated as owner-equivalent, so a community profile owns the resources stored on it.

-if resource.owner == subject.id_tag → ALLOW
+if resource.owner == subject.id_tag → Owner access

-if subject.id_tag == tenant_id_tag → ALLOW (tenant = owner equivalent)
+if subject.id_tag == tenant_id_tag → Owner access (tenant = owner equivalent)

 Visibility Levels